N129BZ/chartmaker/README.md

 3.)
 Give execute permissions to **perlsetup.sh** shell script and run it to install perl dependencies
 4.)
 Install the **pngquant** png image compression utility: (deb example) **sudo apt install pngquant**
 5.)
 Run the application in a terminal with the command **node make**
 6.)
-Go do something else... depending on the desired chart, the process can take several hours to complete.
+Go do something else... depending on the number of charts and image quality, the process can take several hours to complete.

 ### Settings.json